 Calculate the amount of fuel used for international aviation by subtracting the domestic aviation (step 2) from the total fuel sold (step 1) (in ktonnes).

 Obtain the total number of LTOs carried out per aircraft type for domestic aviation.
-As mentioned above in this chapter, the spreadsheet ‘1.A.3.a Aviation annex 2 2016’ contains data on most aircraft types.
+As mentioned above in this chapter, the spreadsheet ‘1.A.3.a Aviation Annex 2’ contains data on most aircraft types.

 Calculate the fuel use for LTO activities per aircraft type for domestic aviation.
-For each aircraft type, multiply the fuel use factor in the spreadsheet accompanying this chapter (Annex 5 ‘1.A.3.a Aviation – Annex 5 - LTO emissions calculator 2016’).
+For each aircraft type, multiply the fuel use factor in the spreadsheet accompanying this chapter (Annex 5 ‘1.A.3.a Aviation – Annex 2 - LTO emissions calculator’).
 The calculations are carried out for all types of generic aircraft.
 Calculate the total fuel use for LTO activities by summing all contributions found under step 5 for domestic aviation.
 If some types of national aircraft in use are not found in the table, use a similar type taking into account size and age.
 For LTOs for smaller aircraft and turboprops, also see section 3.4.1 that includes information on non-IFR flights.